18 ex-NBA players charged in $4M health care fraud scheme - KTVZ

 18 ex-NBA players charged in $4M health care fraud scheme

-NEW YORK (AP) — Federal authorities say 18 former NBA players have been arrested on charges alleging they defrauded the league’s health and welfare benefit plan out of about $4 million.
+NEW YORK (AP) — Federal authorities say 18 former NBA players have been charged with defrauding the league’s health and welfare benefit plan out of about $4 million.
 A news conference was scheduled for Thursday to announce the charges that were brought in an indictment in Manhattan federal court.
 The indictment said the ex-players and a 19th individual engaged in a widespread scheme to defraud the plan by submitting false and fraudulent claims for reimbursement of medical and dental expenses that were never incurred.

 Comments